JRSkates/excuse/README.md

 # Excuse

+Introducing our innovative app, ExcuseGenie!
+Have you ever found yourself in a situation where you needed a clever excuse to gracefully bow out of an event?
+Look no further!
+ExcuseGenie is here to save the day.
+With the power of the OpenAI API, our app generates hilarious and quirky excuses tailored to your specific event.
+But that's not all!
+We've taken it a step further by incorporating real-time data from NASA's Eonet API.
+If you're feeling extra creative, ExcuseGenie can even weave in a fictional natural disaster to make your excuse truly unforgettable.
+Whether you need an excuse for a last-minute cancellation or a playful exit strategy, ExcuseGenie has got you covered.
+Say goodbye to awkward moments and hello to ingenious excuses with ExcuseGenie!

+## Installation

 To run the app you need to first download the dependencies using the following commands on your terminal:

 ```bash